The point behind any type of organization throughout the house is to help to reduce the amount of stress in your life.

-First, let’s just talk about why you should go through this difficult process of clearing out your home.
+First, let’s just talk about why you should go through this difficult process of organizing the kitchen area.
 After all, as I mentioned already, it’s not an easy thing to do, for anyone.

 - Safety – the number one reason to clear out space is to make the living environment as safe as possible.
 This is especially true if someone in the home uses a walker or a cane or any other mobility device.
 It’s just too easy to get those kinds of ambulatory devices caught up on the leg of a chair, a coffee table, etc. If you have to maneuver through parts of your home sideways in order to get from one place to the other – then you really need to clean out the space to make it safer.